change Samsung S2's IMEI is a piece of cake!

 Ill fix it or brick it

-Left: T-Mobile Unlimited LTE in AZ, Right: CenturyLink DSL at Home
+Left: T-Mobile Unlimited LTE, Right: CenturyLink DSL at Home

 If it was blacklisted cause of not finishing EIP payment plan , then technically it's still T-Mobile's phone till that obligation is paid off.
 If it was reported stolen , again they have a right to blacklist it.
 If they didn't then people would abuse that loop-hole and report their old phone stolen , get a new phone and sell the old phone for profit.